sevenseasofbri/Orbital-README/README.md

 While this is may not be a feature, it is important that before the application goes into deployment, although we have done quite a bit of testing, more extensive (automated) testing of cases has to be done for Milestonee 3 which will see more integration of our features.
 This will help us clear out any bugs, hiccups and loose ends in our codes and remove them in time for the future.

 ## Software Engineering Practices and Principles applied :

 ### Project Management and Programming Practices
 We have used GitHub to handle our project with efficiency, by the next milestone we will be able to make our repository public. **Right now, we have sensitive information like API keys whose usage directly translates to our billing amount on Google Cloud (^_^").**
-We took the feeback from Milestone 1 and decided to keep document and keep track of our features through trello.
+We took the feedback from Milestone 1 and decided to ensure documentation and keep track of our features through trello and a more detailed README.

 - **Github**
 ![github](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/Screenshot%20(154).png)